ialexi/sc-docs/src/intro-overviews/loading.md

         }),

         myOtherView: SC.LabelView.design({
-          valueBinding: "MyApp.controller", // this won't be processed until the object is created
+          valueBinding: "MyApp.controller", // this won't be processed until the object is created (it is in quotes; code has to render)

           // this function is created at load time
           somethingWeird: function() {
-            // but isn't run until it is called.
+            // but isn't run until the function is called.
 At run time. var x = MyApp.SomeOtherView.create();
           }
         })